StackVista/stackstate-docs/configure/health/send-health-data/repeat_snapshots.md

 ## Overview

-This page describes the exact JSON messages that can be sent for the health synchronization Repeat Snapshot consistency model.
+This page describes the exact JSON messages that can be sent for the health synchronization Repeat Snapshots consistency model.

 ## JSON property: "health"